Media:

 A Repeatable Model

-Renewal has relocated several homes to non-urban or Indigenous communities across British Columbia since 2020.
-In every case, we’ve proven that responsible removal and reuse can deliver affordable housing outcomes, sustainable development practices, and support culturally meaningful community partnerships.
+Since 2020, Renewal has relocated multiple homes to Indigenous and non-urban communities across British Columbia.
+This completed project demonstrates how responsible removal and reuse can deliver affordable housing outcomes, sustainable development practices, and support culturally meaningful community partnerships.

 At Renewal Development, we believe that with the right partners, timelines, and tools, affordability and sustainability can work together.
 And when they do, they create real impact.